-Hey, I’d like a Tele, too – but I draw the line at robbing graves.
+Hey, I’d like a Tele, too – but like most sane people, I draw the line at robbing graves.

 This story should have some resonance for fundraisers, especially in light of the many millions of dollars that were raised for Eric Clapton’s Crossroads Center substance-abuse clinic when a bunch of the musician’s classic guitars were sold at auction.